 However, Colmar’s modern history doesn’t really begin until 1673 when the French conquered the city.
 After the creation of Germany in 1871, the entire Alsace region (including the city of Colmar) were claimed by the Germans.
 The city remained German until it was given back to the French after WWI (although President Wilson strongly advocated for the entire region of Alsace to be a self-ruling region).
 The Germans occupied, although never officially annexed, Alsace during WWII and the region was returned to France after WWII.
 While Alsace has been French now for 70 years, the architecture and food of the region still pays homage to its German past.

 Alsace cuisine is based around the local wines, including Rieslings my favorite!)
 There are actually lots of wine tours that go through the region along the Rhine River!
 Flammkuchen (French: Tarte flambée), similar to a really thin pizza, is the staple food in Alsace and one of my favorite foods!
 I got a meal for 15 Euros that included a Flammkuchen along with 5 wine samples from the region.
-You can definitely eat very well in Colmar ;)
+You can definitely eat very well in Colmar – a weekend in France is not complete until you’ve samples lots of wines ;)

 The above pictures are from my favorite neighborhood in all of Colmar.
 Nicknamed “Little Venice,” this quarter is lined with brightly-colored, half-timbered houses.
 It used to be a trading and market area frequented by market gardeners, fishmongers, butchers, and tanners.
 Because the city was relatively untouched and undamaged during the two World Wars, the entire old city (including Little Venice) is well preserved.
-I could have spent all day wandering around the hidden corners and streets of Little Venice!
+I could have spent all day wandering around the hidden corners and streets of Colmar’s Little Venice!
+Although I didn’t do it, there are lots of companies offering Colmar Little Venice boat tours!

 You’re probably wondering why there is an image of the Statue of Liberty on Colmar’s streets!
 The sculptor of the Statute of Liberty, Frédéric Auguste Bartholdi, was born in Colmar and the city is very proud of that fact!
 There is actually a (much smaller!) replica of the Statue of Liberty in Colmar.